I just placed an order but I need to cancel/adjust it. What do I do?

 Send us an email and we'll let you know where your order is in the queue!
-Your order should ship within the lead time listed on the product page when you ordered (usually 1-2 weeks).
+Your order should ship within the lead time listed on the product page when you ordered.

-I really want to order this dress, but I need it in 10 days and your lead time says 1-2 weeks.
+I really want to order this dress, but I need it for an event in 10 days and your lead time is saying it's going to take longer than that.
 Is there a way I can ensure I get the dress in time?

 Send us an email and we'll let you know what we can do!
 We will try our hardest to get your garment to you by the time you need it, but sometimes it won't be possible.

 Do I have to pay sales tax on my order?

 We are based out of Brooklyn, NY, so if you too are based in the great state of New York, the answer is yes.
 If you're not ordering from New York, the answer is no.

 It depends on how much we've got going on at the moment, but it never hurts to ask!